Frequently Asked Questions

 What coverage can the winners expect?

-RFID Journal will announce the 2016 winners at RFID Journal LIVE!
-2016, our 14th annual conference and exhibition, being held May 3 to May 5, 2016, at the Orange County Convention Center in Orlando, Fla.
-We will also cover the winning RFID projects in the May/June 2016 issue of RFID Journal's digital magazine, and we will facilitate interviews with press attending RFID Journal LIVE!
-2016.
+RFID Journal will announce the 2017 award winners at RFID Journal LIVE!
+2017, our 15th annual conference and exhibition, being held May 9 to May 11, 2017, at the Phoenix Convention Center in Phoenix, Ariz.
+We will also cover the winning RFID projects in the May/June 2017 issue of RFID Journal's digital magazine, and we will facilitate interviews with press attending RFID Journal LIVE!
+2017.
 Winners will be able to use the RFID Journal Awards logo, with prior written permission of RFID Journal.

 Who are the judges and how were they chosen?

 The judges are listed on the Meet the Judges page of this Web site.
-They were chosen because they are well-respected experts in radio frequency identification, and because they have no significant connection to any particular RFID vendor or end user.
+They were chosen because they are well-respected experts in the field of radio frequency identification, and because they have no significant connection to any particular RFID vendor or end user.
 In cases where a judge might have a conflict of interest related to an entry, the judge is required to recuse himself or herself from judging that particular entry.